Computer Vision Applications with YOLO

 For example, we can see result[0].boxes.data, showing us the main inference result, which is a tensor with a shape of (4, 6).
 Each line is one of the objects detected, being the first four columns, the bounding boxes coordinates, the 5th, the confidence, and the 6th, the class (in this case, 0: person and 5: bus):

-We can access several inference results separately, as the inference time, and have it printed in a better format:
+We can access several inference results separately, such as the inference time, and have it printed in a better format:

 inference_time = int(result[0].speed['inference'])